mykola216/sht/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.18 =
+New quick help widget for Pro users along with other important fixes.
+Recommended upgrade.

 = 3.9.17 =
 PHP 7 compatibility along with other important fixes.
 Recommended upgrade.